“Can I Recover Lost Wages After My Car Accident?”

 - Any promotions or potential benefits you lost because of your injuries

-It’s worth noting that you cannot make a claim for cash tips or undocumented wages (those which you do not declare or pay taxes on) that you are not able to earn after a car accident injury.
+It’s worth noting that if your earnings include cash tips or undocumented wages (those which you do not declare or pay taxes on) then these lost earnings may not be recoverable as part of your claim.
 Supporting documentation is critical for a successful recovery, which means you need medical records proving you are physically unable to work, and income verification demonstrating the wages you would typically earn.

 At Riddle & Brantley, we believe that Justice Counts.
 For a FREE, no-obligation case review, call us today at 1-800-525-7111 or use the easy online form below.
 We are ready to help if we can!